Lockheed Martin F-22 Raptor: Avionics

-The aircraft has an integrated avionics system where through sensor fusion, data from all onboard sensor systems as well as off-board inputs are filtered and processed into a combined tactical picture, thus enhancing the pilot's situational awareness and reducing workload.
+The aircraft has an integrated avionics system where, through sensor fusion, data from all onboard sensor systems as well as off-board inputs are filtered and processed into a combined tactical picture, thus enhancing the pilot's situational awareness and reducing workload.
 Key mission systems include Sanders/General Electric AN/ALR-94 electronic warfare system, Martin Marietta AN/AAR-56 infrared and ultraviolet Missile Launch Detector (MLD), Westinghouse/Texas Instruments AN/APG-77 active electronically scanned array (AESA) radar, TRW AN/ASQ-220 Communication/Navigation/Identification (CNI) suite, and Raytheon advanced infrared search and track (IRST) being tested.

 The APG-77 radar has a low-observable, active-aperture, electronically scanned antenna with multiple target track-while-scan in all weather conditions; the antenna is tilted back for stealth.
 Its emissions can be focused to overload enemy sensors as an electronic attack capability.
 The radar changes frequencies more than 1,000 times per second to lower interception probability and has an estimated range of 125–150 mi against an 1 m2 target and 250 mi or more in narrow beams.
 The upgraded APG-77(V)1 provides air-to-ground functionality through synthetic aperture radar (SAR) mapping, ground moving target indication/track (GMTI/GMTT), and strike modes.

 The ALR-94 electronic warfare system, among the most technically complex equipment on the F-22, integrates more than 30 antennas blended into the wings and fuselage for all-round radar warning receiver (RWR) coverage and threat geolocation.
-It can be used as a passive detector capable of searching targets at ranges (250+ nmi) exceeding the radar's, and can provide enough information for a target lock through narrowband interleaved search-and-rack (NBILST) and cue radar emissions to a narrow beam (down to 2° by 2° in azimuth and elevation).
+It can be used as a passive detector capable of searching targets at ranges (250+ nmi) exceeding the radar's, and can provide enough information for a target lock through narrowband interleaved search-and-track (NBILST) and cue radar emissions to a narrow beam (down to 2° by 2° in azimuth and elevation).
 Depending on the detected threat, the defensive systems can prompt the pilot to release countermeasures such as flares or chaff.
-To ensure stealth in the radio frequency spectrum, CNI emissions are strictly controlled and confined to specific sectors, with tactical communication between F-22s performed using the directional Inter/Intra-Flight Data Link (IFDL); the ASQ-220 CNI system, which later incorporated a MIDS-JTRS terminal, also manages TACAN, IFF (including Mode 5), and communication through various methods such as HAVE QUICK/SATURN and SINCGARS.
+To ensure stealth in the radio frequency spectrum, the ASQ-220 CNI emissions are strictly controlled and confined to specific sectors, with tactical communication between F-22s performed using the directional Inter/Intra-Flight Data Link (IFDL).
+The CNI system also manages TACAN, IFF (including Mode 5), and communication through various methods such as HAVE QUICK/SATURN, SINCGARS, and later Link 16.
 Additional passive detection methods include the AAR-56 Missile Launch Detector, which uses six sensors to provide full spherical infrared coverage; the sensors are being updated to the TacIRST for improved detection and survivability measures.
 Separately, the advanced IRST, housed in a stealthy wing pod, is a narrow field-of-view sensor for long-range passive identification and targeting.
 The aircraft was also upgraded with an automatic ground collision avoidance system (GCAS).